-(2) A manual search, which is triggered explicitly after the user enters text in the search field and clicks or taps the Search icon or presses the ENTER key.
+(2) A manual search, which is triggered explicitly after the user enters text in the search field and clicks the Search icon or presses the ENTER key.

 Although app developers need to decide themselves which search to use, we recommend implementing the live search whenever possible.
 Use the manual search only if the amount of data is too large and your app would otherwise run into performance issues.
 For more information, check out the article on search.

-If your use case requires selections in a dialog to be remembered so that the user can make corrections, you can set the rememberSelections function in the select dialog to ‘true’.
-When users exit the dialog by clicking or tapping Cancel, the selection is restored to the state it was in when the dialog was opened.
+However, if your use case requires selections in a dialog to be remembered so that the user can make corrections, you can set the rememberSelections function in the select dialog to “true”.
+When users exit the dialog by clicking Cancel, the selection is then restored to the state it was in when the dialog was opened.